apache/arrow/matlab/doc/testing_guidelines_for_the_matlab_interface_to_apache_arrow.md

 >> runtests(testFolderName, IncludeSubfolders = true) % For example: runtests('matlab\test', IncludeSubfolders = true)
 ```

-To learn more about `runtests`, please check [the documentation of `runtests`](https://www.mathworks.com/help/matlab/ref/runtests.html).
+To learn more about `runtests`, please check [the documentation](https://www.mathworks.com/help/matlab/ref/runtests.html).

 ## Writing Tests

 All tests for the MATLAB interface should use the [MATLAB Class-Based Unit Testing Framework](https://www.mathworks.com/help/matlab/class-based-unit-tests.html) (i.e. they should use [`matlab.unittest.TestCase`](https://www.mathworks.com/help/matlab/ref/matlab.unittest.testcase-class.html)).

-Here is a simple example.
+Included below is a simple example of a MATLAB test:

 ```matlab
 classdef tStringArray < matlab.unittest.TestCase